w3bdesign/nerdme-online-mobile-store/README.md

 # nerdme-online-mobile-store
-An online mobile store using Tailwindcss &amp; Teactjs
+An online mobile store using Tailwindcss &amp; Reactjs